apptainer/singularity-userdocs/singularity_and_docker.rst

         fortune

-After conversion to SIF via the Singularity ``build`` command, exection of the resulting container produces the output:
+After conversion to SIF via the apptainer ``build`` command, exection of the resulting container produces the output:

 .. code-block:: none